 Though Dyer is a lifelong participant in sports, including playing college soccer, she did not have extensive experience in operating a sports program prior to taking on the Greeley Recreation position, nor had she overseen Adaptive and Inclusive Recreation (AIR) previously.
 But she was up for the challenge.

 Despite her lack of direct experience, Dyer performed exceptionally in bringing back all programming in her area.
 With the entire sports staff having left, Dyer was tasked with hiring a new dynamic team of coordinators and part-time staff to deliver programs.
-She successfully trained her staff to be effective in their positions, despite being new to her role as a supervisor.
-As the sports and AIR program teams began to reassemble, Dyer established a strong vision along with goals for her team to focus on ensuring high-quality programs that are accessible to all.
+Despite being new to her role as a supervisor, she successfully trained her staff to be effective in their positions.
+As the sports and AIR program teams began to reassemble, Dyer established a strong vision and goals for her team to focus on ensuring high-quality programs accessible to all.